aghapy-mikhail/Squid-Proxy-Server/README.md

 Also, Squid can speed up a web server by caching resources.
 The Squid Proxy allows a server to cache frequently visited web pages.
 When the user requests a web page or file, the request goes directly to the proxy server — an intermediary device between the user’s device and the internet.
 The proxy server pulls up the resources and relays them to the user.

+Prerequisites

+    An Ubuntu operating system
+    Access to a terminal window/command line (Ctrl-Alt-T) An Ubuntu user with root or sudo privileges
+    The apt package installer, included by default